jaspervdj/jaspervdj/posts/2018-03-08-handle-pattern.markdown

 ## A Handle interface

-So let's do the simplest thing that can possible work.
+So let's do the simplest thing that can possibly work.
 Consider the following definition of the `Handle` we discussed before:

 ~~~~~{.haskell}